-Poultry Housing – Where to Buy Chicken Coops
+Poultry Housing (Chicken Coops) – Where and When to Buy Chicken Coops

 The best time to buy a house is before the chickens arrive, but you would be surprised how many people buy on impulse, at a show for example, and then bring them home where there is no house awaiting them.